kumaratul60/web-dev/Notes/ExploringTheWorld.md

 By default, useEffect runs after every render but we can customize it with the second paramter.As the second parameter, the useEffect accepts an array that allows us to tell react when we want our effect to be called.
 If you want to do something after rendering a component the use useEffect hook.

-5. What is optional chaining?
+5. What is `optional chaining`?

-Optional chaining is a feature in JavaScript that provides a concise and safe way to access properties of nested objects, even if intermediate properties are null or undefined.
+`Optional chaining` is a feature in JavaScript that `provides a concise and safe way to access properties of nested objects`, even if intermediate properties are null or undefined.
 Without optional chaining, accessing nested properties would require checking each level for existence using conditional operators.
 The optional chaining operator ?. simplifies this process by stopping the evaluation and returning undefined if any intermediate property is null or undefined.

 `Optional chaining provides a more efficient and concise way to access properties in deep nested structures without throwing errors.`